Charlie Jackman

 Charles Keith Quentin Jackman (4 February 1906 – 23 February 1988) was a cricketer who played first-class cricket for Canterbury and Auckland between 1935 and 1942 and represented New Zealand in 1935–36.

 A wicket-keeper, Jackman made his first-class debut for South Island against North Island in 1934–35, making one catch and four stumpings.
 The next season, playing in the Plunket Shield for Canterbury against Wellington, he set a New Zealand record when he made seven stumpings in the match, six of them off the leg-spin of Bill Merritt.
-The record still stands.
+The record still stood in 2021.
 Later in 1935-36 he was selected for two of the four matches New Zealand played against the touring MCC.

-Jackman married Cecil Vivian Addison McConnell in Auckland in September 1937.
+Jackman was educated at Christ's College, Christchurch, and worked as an accountant.
+He married Cecil Vivian Addison McConnell in Auckland in September 1937.